herrbischoff/awesome-command-line-apps/README.md

 - [cheat](https://github.com/chrisallenlane/cheat) - Create and view interactive cheatsheets on the command-line.
 - [desk](https://github.com/jamesob/desk) - Lightweight workspace manager for the shell.
 - [fzf](https://github.com/junegunn/fzf) - A general-purpose command-line fuzzy finder.
+- [MultiTail](https://www.vanheusden.com/multitail/) - Monitor logfiles and command output in multiple windows in a terminal, colorize, filter and merge.
 - [PathPicker](https://facebook.github.io/PathPicker/) - After parsing the output from a command, PathPicker presents you with a nice UI to select which files you're interested in.
 - [pick](https://github.com/thoughtbot/pick) - Fuzzy select anything.
 - [tmux](https://tmux.github.io) - A terminal multiplexer.